 Temper tantrums are a normal part of growing up.
 They are your 2-year-old child’s way of expressing their frustrations when they don’t have the words or language to tell you what they need or feel.
 It’s more than just the “terrible twos.”
 It’s your toddler’s way of learning to deal with new challenges and disappointments.

-Let them know, firmly, that you are ignoring their tantrum because that behavior is not the way to get your attention.
+Two-year-olds do not usually have tantrums on purpose, unless they are learning that having a tantrum is the easiest way to get your attention.
+You may want to let them know, firmly, that you are ignoring their tantrum because that behavior is not the way to get your attention.
 Tell them sternly but calmly that they need to use their words if they want to tell you something.

 They may not have the full vocabulary to tell you, even if they know the words, so encourage them in other ways.
 You can teach your toddler sign language for words like “I want,” “hurt,” “more,” “drink,” and “tired” if they are not speaking yet or not speaking clearly.
 Finding other ways to communicate can help cut down on outbursts and help you build a stronger bond with your child.